Gardening Gone Wild is the blog I share with other garden authors and photographers, including Fran Sorin and Saxon Holt.

 I can’t help it.
 I’m fascinated by cactus.
 [Read more ->]

-I saw many strange plants on recent visit to Grigsby Cactus Gardens in Vista, CA. This one seems to be greeting a fellow citizen of another planet.
+I saw many strange succulent plants on recent visit to Grigsby Cactus Gardens in Vista, CA. This one seems to be greeting a fellow citizen of another planet.
 [Read more ->]

 The Proteaceae family was named after the mythical god Proteus, son of Poseidon, because the flowers have so many forms.
 Proteus could foretell the future, but changed his shape so he didn’t have to.
 Doesn’t the king protea above look like a snow cone?
 [Read more ->]

 In Southern California, Rogers Gardens is famous, the largest independent nursery on the West Coast.
 But this post is about a different Roger’s garden, one cultivated by Roger Martin for 40 years.
-When I visited him and wife Gerry, Roger pressed plants on me—anything I admired or asked about was added to a box of cuttings and potted plants Gerry thoughtfully packed up for me.
+When I visited him and wife Gerry, Roger pressed succulents on me—anything I admired or asked about was added to a box of cuttings and potted succulents Gerry thoughtfully packed up for me.
 Roger, you see, can’t bring himself to throw away a cutting when he’s pruning back his succulents.
 So he pots them up.
 He sells them, too, for the cost of the pots and soil plus a little extra for his time.
 If you live in the San Diego area, do look him up (firstname.lastname@example.org).
 He has some treasures, not to mention a garden only a mountain goat could love.
 [Read more ->]

 At Seattle’s Northwest Flower & Garden Show, I shot photos of succulent container gardens on the skybridge, a glass-enclosed walkway.
 It wasn’t until I downloaded the images that I realized most included terrariums.
 The display “Portholes in Time: Gardens on a Minor Scale” created the pleasantly weird feeling of viewing a window on the past, complete with old-time music that fit the show’s “Floral Symphony” theme.
 [Read more ->]